-2. All animal boarding buildings that are not wholly-enclosed, and any outdoor animal pens, stalls, or runways shall be a minimum 100 feet from all property lines.

-3. All outdoor pasture/recreation areas shall be enclosed to prevent the escape of animals; all such enclosures shall be setback a minimum of ten feet from all property lines.

-4. When veterinary services are performed on-site, a permit for the wastewater system shall be obtained from DEP's Bureau of Water Quality Management as required by the Clean Streams Law, 35 P.S. § 691.101 et seq.

-5. Crematory/crematorium is considered an accessory use to an animal hospital establishment.
+- 2. All animal boarding buildings that are not wholly-enclosed, and any outdoor animal pens, stalls, or runways shall be a minimum 100 feet from all property lines. - 3.
+All outdoor pasture/recreation areas shall be enclosed to prevent the escape of animals; all such enclosures shall be setback a minimum of ten feet from all property lines. - 4.
+When veterinary services are performed on-site, a permit for the wastewater system shall be obtained from DEP's Bureau of Water Quality Management as required by the Clean Streams Law, 35 P.S. § 691.101 et seq. - 5.
+Crematory/crematorium is considered an accessory use to an animal hospital establishment.
 Such accessory use must be operated and maintained entirely within the primary use.

-§ 27-608.
-Art Gallery.

-The scale, massing, and building design shall be compatible with the surrounding neighborhood.

-§ 27-608.
+§ 27-610.
 Asphalt/Concrete Plant.

-- If materials are to be stored, they shall be screened sufficiently from adjacent properties and the public ROW. - 2.
-All permanent batch plants (permanent or temporary) shall have an effective dust collection system approved by the Township. - 3.
-The Board of Supervisors requiresZoning Hearing Board may require the use of wheel washers or another means of cleaning trucks/vehicles before entering public streets. - 4.
+- 1. If materials are to be stored, they shall be screened sufficiently from adjacent properties and the public ROW. - 2.
+All permanent batch plants shall have an effective dust collection system approved by the Township. - 3.
+The Zoning Hearing Board may require the use of wheel washers or another means of cleaning trucks/vehicles before entering public streets. - 4.
 Batch plants shall have an approved sediment pond before wash-out water is discharged into any waterway. - 5.
-The Board of SupervisorsZoning Hearing Board may impose restrictions on access to the facility, storage of vehicles or materials on the premises, hours of operation and other such matters as they deem necessary to ensure that there is no adverse impact upon the functioning of the district or adjacent parcels.
+The Zoning Hearing Board may impose restrictions on access to the facility, storage of vehicles or materials on the premises, hours of operation and other such matters as they deem necessary to ensure that there is no adverse impact upon the functioning of the district or adjacent parcels.

-§ 27-608.
+§ 27-611.
 Banks and Other Similar Financial Institutions.